algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 | ThinkBook 14 G4 | Windows 11 | 3 |
 | IdeaPad slim 1-14AST-05 | Linux Ubuntu | 1 |

-Thus, the game that we will create will work on Windows and MacOS operating systems only.
+Thus, the game that we will create will work on Windows, MacOS and Linux operating systems only.

 ## Programming language